efwoods/VTA/README.md

 ## Setup
 To begin:
 1. Create your own linux VM and clone this repository into your machine
+  - The command to clone this repo is `git clone https://github.com/efwoods/VTA.git`
 2. Install the ibmcloud CLI
   - [Instructions are found here](https://console.bluemix.net/docs/cli/reference/ibmcloud/download_cli.html#install_use)
 3. Login to your bluemix account